hallambaker/Mathematical-Mesh/Web/Guide/group.md

 ````
->group
+>group list groupies@example.com
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 The group currently has one administrator and one member.